 CU: Show the time bar positioned below the tube (if possible, show the time bar being activated by the falling mouse)

+Reposition mice that turn around while running without stopping the rotating tube.
 End the test session for any mice that are able to run for 500 seconds, and return these mice to their cage.
 Give mice that fall earlier a maximum of two more tries to allow them to improve their running time.

 CU: Talent removes a mouse from the rotarod.